DanCarey404/cleansing-project/CodeBook.md

 * Unzipped the file and moved the "UCI HAR Dataset" directory into the working directory.
-     * The dataset directory contains two sub-directories ("test" and "train"), and four explanatory files ("README.txt", "features.txt", "features_info.txt", "activity_labels.txt").
+     * The dataset directory contained two sub-directories ("test" and "train"), and four explanatory files ("README.txt", "features.txt", "features_info.txt", "activity_labels.txt").
      * The run_analysis.R program uses the X_test.txt, y_test.txt, X_train.txt, y_train.txt, and features.txt files as direct inputs.

-* IMPORTANT NOTE: Each user must customize in their copy of the run_analysis.R script the path for the working directory before running the script.
+* IMPORTANT NOTE: Each user must unzip the file and move the "UCI HAR Dataset" directory into their working directory before running the script.
+Otherwise the paths will be wrong and the script will not work correctly.

 ### WITHIN R
-* Set the working directory to be the "UCI HAR Dataset" directory.
+Set the working directory to the location containing the run_analysis.R script and the "UCI HAR Dataset" directory.
+Following are the actions performed by the R script.

 * Read the activities files for the Test and Train datasets ("./test/y_test.txt", "./train/y_train") into separate dataframes (activity.test, activity.train).